 Setting a Standard

-More and more workers now consider voluntary benefits offerings to be a piece of a complete benefits package, utilized to make sure they are covered in case of illness or injury.
+More and more workers now consider voluntary benefits offerings to be a piece of a complete employee benefits package, utilized to make sure they are covered in case of illness or injury.
 Almost three-fourths of surveyed employees indicated that they would purchase voluntary insurance if their employers offered them.
 These employees who are offered voluntary benefits are also less likely to look to go job-searching and more likely to be satisfied with their current employer.
 It's becoming clear that voluntary insurance products are essential not only for employees but for the organziations where they work.

 The benefits might be obvious, but the value of a voluntary benefits program is tremendous.
 Employers don’t have to pay for these benefits, so the advantage of offering them comes without a price tag.
 And it’s relatively easy to get a voluntary program in place.
 An organization with 500 or less employees can often have a program in place within a couple weeks.
 The challenge lies in finding the right benefits provider to partner with.